IBM/data-prep-kit/transforms/README.md

 of a model, etc. These are set either explicitly in dictionaries (e.g. during testing) or from the command line when run from a Ray launcher.

-When specified on the command line, they are specified by prefixing with `--` (dash dash).
-For example, `--mytransform_some_cfg somevalue` sets the value for the `mytransform_some_cfg` configuration key value to `somevalue`.
+When specified on the command line, transform `xyz` should use an `xyz` prefix with `--xyz_` (dash dash) to define its command line options.
+For example, `--xyz_some_cfg somevalue` sets the value for the `xyz_some_cfg` configuration key value to `somevalue`.
 To avoid potential collisions with options for the Ray launcher, Data Access Factory and others, it is strongly encouraged to not use single dash options with a single or small number of characters (e.g. -n).

-In general, a common prefix (i.e. `mytransform_`) is used to help distinguish these keys, primarily for ease-of-use/readability command line use, logging, etc.  This is not required, but strongly recommended.

 ### Building the docker image
 Generally to build a docker image, one uses the `make image` command, which uses